MetaMask/action-is-release/README.md

 ## Basic usage

 This will look at the current commit, comparing it to `github.event.before` to see whether the `version` field of the `package.json` file in the root directory of the repository has changed.
 If the version has been upgraded, `COMMIT_TYPE` will be set to `release`.
 If the version has been downgraded, `COMMIT_TYPE` will be set to `release-rollback`.
-Otherwise, it will be set to nothing.
+Otherwise, it will be set to `normal`.

 ```yaml
 jobs: